What is Landing Page Optimization?

 Trust Elements and Social Proof

-We’ve found that strategically placing trust elements and social proof significantly improved our clients' conversion rates.
-For example, including client logos alone sometimes increased our conversions by 69%, while customer testimonials provided up to a 34% lift in performance.
+We've found that strategically placing trust elements and social proof significantly improved our clients' conversion rates.
+Including client logos alone sometimes increased conversions by 69%, while customer testimonials provided up to a 34% lift in performance.

 To maximize credibility, we recommend adding various forms of social proof throughout your landing page.
-Start by prominently displaying trust badges, such as SSL certificates and payment security icons, in the footer.
-Showcase customer testimonials near key benefits or decision points (like CTA’s and forms), and use user-generated content (UGC) to show authentic customer experiences.
+Start by prominently displaying trust badges, showcase customer testimonials near key decision points, and use user-generated content to show authentic customer experiences.

 Design and Layout

-Our best advice for designing and laying out a landing page is to focus on five essential elements:
+Our best advice for designing a landing page is to focus on five essential elements:

 Compelling Copywriting